Beim/schema-data-migration/README.md

 }
 ```

+## Migration plan types

+There're three of migration plans: `schema`, `data` and `repeatable`.
+- `schema` and `data` migrations are versioned migrations.
+The applied in order based on their dependencies.
+- `repeatable` migrations have no version.
+They're (re-)applied every time the checksum changes.
+Within a single migration run, repeatable migrations are always applied last, after all pending versioned migrations have been executed.
+The order in which repeatable migrations are applied is not guaranteed.
+It is your responsibility to ensure the same repeatable migration can be applied multiple times.

 ## Fake migration and rollback

 You can also fake run a migration using the --fake flag.
 This will add the migration to the migrations table without running it.
 This is useful for migrations created after manual changes have already been made to the database or when migrations have been run externally (e.g. by another tool or application), and you still would like to keep a consistent migration history.